 Sharkbite and crimp are the two connectors and fittings for PEX pipes.
 Both are widely used for household plumbing and are equally efficient in preventing leaks.
 However, each type has unique benefits for specific tasks.
-Let’s have a comparison:
+Let’s review a comparison:

 Sharkbite is the brand for two-piece fittings.
-The sealing is extremely tight when you press the pipe against the fitting.
+The seal is extremely tight when you press the pipe against the fitting.
 It is even much stronger than a regular compression.
 This is made possible by the small teeth inside the fitting that gives a much stronger fit.

 Sharkbite is also referred to as push-fit, push-to-connect, or stab-in fittings.
 It simply means you apply a ‘push’ force by hand to create a watertight union in a matter of seconds.

 Crimp ring fittings are also made of brass.
 This type is characterized by a sequence of rings or grooves at the connecting spot.
 These grooves enable the crimp to fasten tightly.
-You can purchase a combination of connectors consisting of elbows, tees, and couplings with the specified diameter, such as a half inch.
+You can purchase a combination of connectors consisting of elbows, tees, and couplings with the specified diameter, such as a half-inch.